 Brian's first experience with the Club was when he was 12 years old.
 At the time, the Hidden Village Clubhouse Director Mark Haines knew him as one of the kids that made regular stops at the Club to check email and play computer games, but scattered when it came time to participate in Club programs.

-However, Mark was aware of Brina's difficult family life and made a point of engaging him by offering technology opportunities, allowing him to repair broken computers and rewarding respect and good behavior with video games.
+However, Mark was aware of Brian's difficult family life and made a point of engaging him by offering technology opportunities, allowing him to repair broken computers, and rewarding respect and good behavior with video games.
 He soon earned a part-time job as the computer lab manager where he became more engaged and more confident.

 "Brian had a knack for fixing things—he loved broken appliances because they were a great excuse to take them apart and tinker.
 Once, Mark gave him permission to fix a computer.
 After several hours it was working again." -Mark Haines, former BGCB Club director